nicfel/Reassortment-Tutorial/README.md

 </figure>

 In order to account for rate variations across the different nucleotide sites, we next have to split both alignments into codon positions.
 To do so, select one of the segments and the press split and select the 1,2 +3 option.
+This assigns the same relative evolutionary rate to the first 2 codon postitions and a different one for the third position.
 Then, repeat the same thing for the other segment.

 <figure>